Movie Review: Hollywood Jesus - Better the Second (and Third) Time

 "The first to present his case seems right, till another comes forward and questions him."
 Proverbs 18:17 (NIV)

-three weeks have been one of turmoil inside myself as I debated how well I liked the movie.
+In my "first impressions" review of The Voyage of the Dawn Treader, I expressed regret that I knew to much about the film before I saw the pre-screening.
+These past three weeks have been one of turmoil inside myself as I debated how well I liked the movie.
 Talking to a couple experts on C S Lewis has helped my thinking.
 Will Vaus, who wrote The Hidden Story of Narnia, said in my interview with him (a few days before I saw the preview) that he tries "to enjoy each movie for what it is."
-His thoughts on Douglas Gresham (who he knows personally) and his role as Executive Producer were insightful.
+His thoughts on Douglas Gresham (who he knows personally) and his role as Executive Producer were insightful. interview with Gresham: Sailing Through Troubled Waters.)

 I also have appreciated the insight of Inside Narnia author Devin Brown.
 In my interview with him this past week, he commented that "everyone has their favorite part that they wish made it in the movie."
 For those who are fans of the books, "our first love will always have to be" the books.
 So it's important to realize that it would be impossible to incorporate everything from the books into the movie.
 Even the Focus on the Family Radio Theatre version (whose creators were dedicated to making the series "the most faithful rendition" ever) made changes adapting the books.